pocha/django-blog/README.md

 	Hello world!!
 	</html>

-Edit the *django-tutorial-blog-app/settings.py* file and add the static directory to **STATICFILES_DIRS** which is django's list of directories which it searches to serve static files.
+Edit the *django_blog/settings.py* file and add the static directory to **STATICFILES_DIRS** which is django's list of directories which it searches to serve static files.

-You need absolute path to the static directory to put inside **STATICFILES_DIRS**
+You need absolute path to the static directory to put inside **STATICFILES_DIRS**.
+Below is the step to get the absolute path.

 ``Terminal``

 	~/django-tutorial-blog-app$ pwd
+	/home/user_1/django-tutorial-blog-app
+	~/django-tutorial-blog-app$

-You will see something like */home/user_1/django-tutorial-blog-app*.
-The absolute path to the static directory will be */home/user_1/django-tutorial-blog-app/static*.
+The output in my case is */home/user_1/django-tutorial-blog-app*.
+The absolute path to the static directory will be */home/user_1/django-tutorial-blog-app/static*. **Note - the path will be different for you**

 ``pwd`` is a linux command that gets you the path of your current directory.

-``django-tutorial-blog-app/settings.py``
+Edit *django_blog/settings.py* & add the static directory path on line 70.

+``django_blog/settings.py``

 	# URL prefix for static files.
 	# Example: "http://media.lawrence.com/static/"